killera/killera.github.com/_drafts/2013-12-02-using-matplotlib-to-analyse-locust-performance-test-results.md

 #### *Notes:

-* We use the numpy lib's `numpy.genfromtxt` to read the csv file into 2D array.
+* We use the numpy lib's `numpy.genfromtxt` to read the CSV file into 2D array.
 * Use `numpy.sort` to sort the data by the median response time.
 * The `pyplot.barh` method is to generate a horizontal bar chart.
 * Use `pyplot.yticks` method to set the ticks of Y axis with the request names.
 * Use `pyplot.grid` method to add grid into the chart.
 * Use `autolabelh` method to add value label beside each bar.
 * Use `pyplot.title` method to add a title, and use `pyplot.supertitle` method to add a super title (This title will be shared if there are multiple charts.)
-* Use `pyplot.savefig` method to save the chart into a file, the format could be jpg, png, pdf, svg, etc.
+* Use `pyplot.savefig` method to save the chart into a file, the format could be jpg, png, pdf, SVG, etc.

 The chart would be like this:

 ![image](http://killera.github.io/assets/images/locust-requests-bar.png)

-We can see very clear from the chart that there are 4 reqeusts with longer median response time, so we can just focus on these requests to make further diagnosis.
+We can see very clear from the chart that there are 4 requests with longer median response time, so we can just focus on these requests to make further diagnosis.

 Also, we can get from the chart that the statistical data "Total" also included in the chart.
 If we do not want it, we can simply skip it when loading the data.